sjaehn/BSchaffl/README.md

 ## Usage

-The plugin slices a stereo input, amplifies or silences the individual slices and send the whole sequence to the output.
+The plugin slices a stereo input stream, amplifies or silences the individual slices and send the whole sequence to the output.
 Although this affects only the audio signal, it needs a playback running (Jack transport).

-The interface is divided into three parts: step controls, monitor and step shape.
+In addition to the global controllers, the interface is divided into three parts: step controls, monitor and step shape.

+### Global
+* **Bypass** : Bypass B.Choppr
+* **Dry/wet** : Dry / wet mixing

 ### Step controls
 * **Sequences per bar** : Number of sequences in one bar (1..8)